ConductionNL/waardepapieren/SECURITY.md

 For the first two parts there is very little to worry about, symphony has an excellent safety reputation.

-What you should however definitely do is keeping your dependencies, symfony, doctrine and others, up to date.
+What you should however definitely do is keeping your dependencies, symfony, doctrine and others, up to date by regularly running composer update in your containers (see the [Tutorial](TUTORIAL.md:307)).

 ## Containers

 ## Deployment Clusters
+To deploy your components we advise to use Kubernetes.
+This container orchestration system can be secured by proper namespacing internally, preventing data from being leaked between applications.

 It is best practise to run Common Ground components on clusters that comply to [haven](https://haven.commonground.nu).
 This means compliancy to the best practices for information security, both by industry standards as governmental standards.

+We advise to not publish your component externally.
+To close off your component from the outside world, we kindly refer to [the installation manual](INSTALLATION.md).

+We also strongly recommend to use [CommonGround.nu](https://commonground.nu) for the deployment of your components, as this takes care of a lot of the security measures mentioned above.

 ## Authentication versus Authorization (Better known as access)
 At this moment the component is protected using a general API key, which is set in the APP_COMMONGROUND_KEY and APP_APPLICATION_KEY in the .env-file, hence in security.commongroundKey and security.applicationKey.